Configuring runners

 - pwd

-The GIT_CLONE_PATH must always be within $CI_BUILDS_DIR.
+The GIT_CLONE_PATH must always be inside $CI_BUILDS_DIR.
 The directory set in $CI_BUILDS_DIR is dependent on executor and configuration of runners.builds_dir setting.

 This can only be used when custom_build_dir is enabled in the runner’s configuration.